edufrantzk/edufrantzk/README.md

 I a um a Business Administration student who is interested in the financial market especially in quantitave finance and credit risk modeling.

-- 🌱 I’m currently learning **Machine Learning techniques and how to apply them in the financial market.
-Also, I am learning more about Structured Query Language and database management systems. **
+- 🌱 I’m currently learning Machine Learning techniques and how to apply them in the financial market.
+Also, I am learning more about Structured Query Language and database management systems.
--
+- 💡 I am currently looking for jobs opportunities as a Data Scientist Jr and also in projects that I can collaborate.

 <h3 align="left">Connect with me:</h3>
 <p align="left">